The Two RV Gypsies: Full-Time RVers

 map

 The two RV Gypsies want 50 amp full-hook-ups, and there are NOT a lot of sites with sewers here or at most Thousand Trails campground, and most of the sites that have sewers are already taken almost every time the two RV Gypsies arrive with their RV.
 There are no 50 amp sites.
-Wi-Fi is not available on site here, but is available at the rec hall.
-Karen uses a big PC, not a laptop because of the size and amount of work on this website, so she sure as heck cannot bring the PC to the office.
+Wi-Fi is not available on site here, but is available at the recreation hall.
+Karen Duquette uses a big PC, not a laptop because of the size and amount of work on this website, so she sure as heck cannot bring the PC to the office.
 The two RV Gypsies have their own Wi-Fi, but AT&T sucks on the west coast.

 Only one TV station came in because there is no cable at this campground.
 The two RV Gypsies' AT&T Wi-Fi worked at their site, but very slowly, and it was annoying.
 Check-in time was 4 p.m. (which is late).
 Check-out time for campsites was noon.

-Some roads ARE paved, but most of the campsites are on dirt roads.
+Some roads WERE paved, but most of the campsites are on dirt roads.
 The water pressure was good, the park is away from the highway, with lots of trees, and quiet, unless you get next to a bunch of rowdy kids, or barking or yapping dogs.
 For a change, there were NO trains with loud whistles at night, and no road noise.

-The park had a separate pool, hot tub, steam room, exercise room. rec hall and more for just adults.
+The park had a separate pool, hot tub, steam room, exercise room. recreation hall and more for just adults.
 The family area had a very large pool and it had a lot of other great features.
 But as stated above, it all closes early.
 Guess campgrounds are meant just for sleeping, not for vacationers.

 As usual, the two RV Gypsies only used their parking site, and not the other great amenities of this park, but they do recognize that it is one of the nicer Thousand Trails parks with lots of things to do for children and adults, if only the hot tub at least could be open till 10.
 If Karen has her way, it will be bye-bye Thousand Trails next year.

-announcementARE YOU READY FOR THIS?
-Many campgrounds, including this one and many Thousand Trails, say you cannot leave your RV overnight unattended or they will charge you.
+ARE YOU READY FOR THIS????? announcementMany campgrounds, including this one and many Thousand Trails, say you cannot leave your RV overnight unattended or they will charge you.
 How the heck would they know?
-Just because your car isn't there, doesn't mean you are not.
-Maybe the car broke down somewhere and is in for repair and had the tow truck take you back to the campground (this has happened to the two RV Gypsies more than once).
+Just because your tow car is not there, does not mean you are not.
+Maybe the RV did not tow a car OR maybe the car broke down somewhere and is in for repair and had the tow truck take people back to the campground (this has happened to the two RV Gypsies more than once).
+OR maybe people are visiting relatives that live nearby and stay late.
 If no car is there, are they going to knock on your door in the middle of the night to see if you answer?
 If they do, they better be ready for a shotgun in their face!

 Below: The RV of the two RV Gypsies at Chehalis Thousand Trails 2013 and 2015